What Are Airline Mistake Fares? The Ultimate Travel Hack

 7. Pricing Error: Broadly describes any kind of mistake in the pricing process.

-Why Do Mistake Fares Happen?
+How Do These Price Mistake Fares Happen?

 1. Human Error: A simple keystroke error—a misplaced comma or decimal—can reduce a $1500 ticket to $150 in an instant.